Shipping from the State of Colorado to New York

 Named after the Colorado River, the Territory of Colorado was organized on February 28, 1861, and on August 1, 1876, U.S. President Ulysses S. Grant signed Proclamation 230 admitting Colorado to the Union as the 38th state.
 Currently, Colorado is the 8th largest state in terms of land mass.

 Colorado is nicknamed “The Centennial State” because it became a state one century after the signing of the United States Declaration of Independence.
-It is also well-known by this nickname “Colorful Colorado”.
+It is also well-known by the nickname “Colorful Colorado”.
 The state tree is the Colorado Blue Spruce, the state bird is the Lark Bunting and the state flower is the White and Lavender Columbine.
 The state motto is ‘Nothing without the Deity’ (Latin: Nil sine Numine).

 Shipping to the State of Colorado to New York